Financial Freedom 101 - My Million Dollar Journey

 While I preach index investing to those who like to keep it simple, I'm also an advocate of dividend growth investing.

-This strategy is for those who like being more involved with their portfolio (watching stocks, screening stocks, reading financial statements/annual reports), have a higher risk profile, and like the idea of receiving tax efficient dividends on a reliable and regular basis – all while keeping up with the market.
-Here is an article that explains why a number of investors choose dividend investing.
+This strategy is for those who like being more involved with their portfolio (watching stocks, screening stocks, reading financial statements/annual reports), have a higher risk profile, and like the idea of receiving tax efficient dividends on a reliable and regular basis - all while keeping up with the market.
+Here is an article that shows the best dividend stocks for growth investing.

-Some examples of dividend growth stocks – Fortis Inc, a power generation utility, has the longest history of dividend increases in Canada.
-They have increased their dividend for 41 years straight.
-Canadian Utilities, another utility, has increased their dividend for 32 years straight.
-Proctor & Gamble, a US based consumer product titan, has increased their dividends 61 years straight.
-Johnson and Johnson and Coca-Cola, large US companies, have increased their dividend for 52 years, Kimberly-Clark for 40 years, McDonald’s for 32 years and the list goes on.
+Some examples of dividend growth stocks - Fortis Inc, a power generation utility, has the longest history of dividend increases in Canada.
+They have increased their dividend for 40+ years straight.
+Canadian Utilities, another utility, has also increased their dividend for 40+ years straight.
+Proctor & Gamble, a US based consumer product titan, has increased their dividends 60+ years straight.
+Johnson and Johnson and Coca-Cola, large US companies, have increased their dividend for 50+ years, Kimberly-Clark for 40+ years, McDonald's for 33+ years and the list goes on.

 The strategy can get quite detailed, but if you are interested, here are some articles that may help: